Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 ### Points :

 1. In State Design Pattern, each state is connected to another state so that a flow can be created from an initial state to some final state as in finite state machines.
 2. State patterns allow us to switch from one state to another dynamically at runtime so that the behavior of the context object can change.
 3. State pattern allows different states to be dependent on each other in a flow so that the behavior of the context class can be changed from one state to another.

 ## Strategy 🎯

 The Strategy pattern is a behavioral design pattern that defines a family of algorithms, encapsulates each algorithm, and makes them interchangeable.
 It allows the client to choose an appropriate algorithm at runtime without altering the context (the object that uses the algorithm).
 This pattern enables a class to vary its behavior dynamically by having multiple algorithms and selecting one of them.

+> OR

+Strategy Method or Strategy Pattern in JavaScript helps solve the problem of needing to use different methods or behaviors in your code and easily switch between them.
+Strategy Method is a behavioral design pattern in JavaScript that defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+It allows the client to choose an algorithm from a family of algorithms at runtime, without altering the code that uses these algorithms.

 In Simple Words: